SWENG-2021-G27/csv-to-json-har/README.md

 You can change the name of the executable to whatever you'd like.

+### CAUTION
+The program is not set up to handle directories containing symbolic links, or directory paths that contain spaces.
+Behaviour is not defined for directories with spaces in their name.

 ### Running the Project

 #### Running the GUI